 pour out for you such blessing that there will not be room enough to

+receive it.
 And I will rebuke the devourer for your sakes, so that he will not

 destroy the fruit of your ground, nor shall the vine fail to bear fruit for you in the